avahi/nss-mdns/README.md

 .local
 ```

-i.e. only hostnames ending with `.local` are resolved via
+i.e. only hostnames ending with `.local` are resolved via mDNS.
+Note
-mDNS.
+that this is not exactly the same as having no such file, since we will
+always be authoritative for the entries in the file.
+(The heuristics
+of checking for SOA and requiring two-label names do not apply if the
+configuration file is used.)

 If the configuration file is existent but empty, mDNS name lookups are
 disabled completely.
 Please note that usually mDNS is not used for